Have you ever asked yourself, “what is a detached house? Is it right for me?” This post is for you.

 Coops

-A co-op is perhaps the most peculiar te of home compared to others.
+A co-op is perhaps the most peculiar type of home compared to others.

-Co-ops, or cooperatives, are just like condos because the living space is just a single unit among other units in a large building.
+Co-ops, or cooperatives, are similar to condos in that the living space is a single unit among other units in a large building.

 However, unlike a condo, where you would have your unit to yourself, with a co-op, you own the building alongside other tenants.

-Depending on your budget, co-ops can be an attractive choice because they are cheaper than condos.
+Depending on your budget, co-ops can be attractive because they are cheaper than condos.

 Conclusion